 Charges under Companies Act 2013: Rules & Penalties

+Charges under Companies Act 2013: Rules & Penalties.
 Under the Companies Act 2013, a “charge” signifies an interest or lien created on a company’s assets as security, impacting various stakeholders.
 This article delves into the definition, types, and legal provisions surrounding charges.
+GST Registration.

 What is a Charge?